deajan/pmOCR/README.md

 Service mode monitors directories and their subdirectories and launched an OCR conversion whenever a new file is written.
 Keep in mind that only file creations are monitored.
 File moves aren't.

-pmocr is written to monitor up to 4 directories, each producing a different target format (PDF, DOCX, XLSX & CSV).
+pmocr is written to monitor up to 5 directories, each producing a different target format (PDF, DOCX, XLSX, TXT & CSV).
 Comment out a folder to disable it's monitoring.

 There's also an option to avoid passing PDFs to the OCR engine that already contain text.